sethreidnz/count_objects/README.md

 Install
 ============

-Clone repositry, cd to directory and run:
+Ensure you have python (with numPY included) and openCV (with cv2 Bindings) installed on your system.

-python setup.py install
+Clone repositry, cd to directory and run: python setup.py install

 ============
 Developer
 ============

-JustSayNo
+Seth Reid
-Sept 2013
+Oct 2013
 Lincoln University
 New Zealand